 Do I need a lot of money to invest in subject-to properties?

-No, one advantage of subject-to investing is that it typically requires less upfront capital than traditional real estate purchases.
+No. One advantage of subject-to investing is that it typically requires less upfront capital than traditional real estate purchases.
 It’s a great strategy when you have no/limited money to invest in real estate.

 Are subject-to properties a good investment?